On the syzygies of ample line bundles on fake projective planes: Refinement with a conjecture on vanishing cohomology

 Let $G$ be an ample generator of Pic$(S)$ and then we can write for some torsion line bundle $\delta$.
 For $p\geq 1$, the desired vanishing statement follows from Proposition~\ref{lastvanishingprop} since $6p+15>18$ and \end{proof}

-\ni {\it Acknowledgement:} It is a pleasure for the authors to thank Donald Cartwright for providing computer data files for the proof of Theorem 8 which leads to Theorem~\ref{mainthm3}.
-They would also like to thank Lawrence Ein and Jun-Muk Hwang for fruitful discussions and providing very useful references.
+\ni {\it Acknowledgement:} It is a pleasure for the authors to thank Donald Cartwright for providing computer data files for the proof of Theorem 8 which leads to Theorem~\ref{mainthm3} and thank Lawrence Ein and Jun-Muk Hwang for fruitful discussions and providing very useful references.
+They would also like to thank the anonymous referees for carefully reading the paper and giving helpful suggestions.

 {\bf References}

 \bs \ni[BH] P. Banagere, K. Hanumanthu, Syzygies of surfaces of general type. \textit{Geom.
 Dedicata.} 167 (2013), 123-149.

 \ms\ni[BHPV] W. P. Barth, K. Hulek, C. A. M. Peters, A. Van de Ven, \textit{Compact Complex Surfaces}.
 Second edition.
 Ergebnisse der Mathematik und ihrer Grenzgebiete.
 3. Folge.
 A Series of Modern Surveys in Mathematics 4.
 Springer-Verlag, Berlin, 2004.